MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Preliminaries

+\Cref{tab:lit_review} presents a summary of methods that have been proposed for causal discovery from multiple environments.

-Several methods leverage collections of interventional datasets for causal discovery, as summarized in \Cref{tab:lit_review}.
-Early methods such as \textbf{JCI-PC} \cite{jci_mooij_jmlr2020} and \textbf{UT-IGSP} \cite{jci_extension_squires2020}, which take \textit{constraint-based} and \textit{score-based} approaches, respectively, suffer from scalability issues as the number of variables $d$ increases. \textbf{DCDI-G} \cite{brouillard2020_diff_interv} addresses this limitation using continuous optimization.
-However, all these methods provide only a single point estimate of the causal graph and cannot quantify the uncertainty inherent in small datasets, where multiple causal graph structures might be equally plausible.
+Early methods such as \textbf{JCI-PC} \citep{jci_mooij_jmlr2020} and \textbf{UT-IGSP} \citep{jci_extension_squires2020}, which take \textit{constraint-based} and \textit{score-based} approaches, respectively, suffer from scalability issues, particularly when the number of variables $d$ is large. \textbf{DCDI-G} \citep{brouillard2020_diff_interv} aims to improve the scalability using continuous optimization.
+However, all these methods provide only a single point estimate of the causal graph and cannot quantify the uncertainty inherent in small datasets.
+This weakness is serious in practice, especially when multiple causal graphs are equally plausible.